Digital differential analyzer

 A digital differential analyzer (DDA), also sometimes called a digital integrating computer, is a digital implementation of a differential analyzer.
 The integrators in a DDA are implemented as accumulators, with the numeric result converted back to a pulse rate by the overflow of the accumulator.

 The primary advantages of a DDA over the conventional analog differential analyzer are greater precision of the results and the lack of drift/noise/slip/lash in the calculations.
 The precision is only limited by register size and the resulting accumulated rounding/truncation errors of repeated addition.
 Digital electronics inherently lacks the temperature sensitive drift and noise level issues of analog electronics and the slippage and "lash" issues of mechanical analog systems.
+Despite the electronic circuitry and value representation being based on the same basic digital circuitry as modern digital computers (Von Neumann Architecture example), the DDA is more accurately classified as an analog computer for the fact that its operation is based on the same paradigm of classical analog computation using analog hardware structure and analogous dynamical processes, instead of a purely symbolical representation of the solution.

 For problems that can be expressed as differential equations, a hardware DDA can solve them much faster than a general purpose computer (using similar technology).
 However reprogramming a hardware DDA to solve a different problem (or fix a bug) is much harder than reprogramming a general purpose computer.
 Many DDAs were hardwired for one problem only and could not be reprogrammed without redesigning them.
-The implementation of DDA hardware configurations are usually identical to the configuration of classical analog computers, mapping a differential equation into a configuration of specialized computing elements.
+The implementation of a DDA hardware configuration is usually identical to the configuration of a classical analog computer, mapping a differential equation into a configuration of specialized computing elements.

 History

 One of the inspirations for ENIAC was the mechanical analog Bush differential analyzer.
 It influenced both the architecture and programming method chosen.
-However, although ENIAC as originally configured, could have been programmed as a DDA (the "numerical integrator" in Electronic Numerical Integrator And Computer), there is no evidence that it ever actually was.
+However, although ENIAC as originally configured could have been programmed as a DDA (the "numerical integrator" in Electronic Numerical Integrator And Computer), there is no evidence that it ever actually was.
 The theory of DDAs was not developed until 1949, one year after ENIAC had been reconfigured as a stored program computer.

 The first DDA built was the Magnetic Drum Digital Differential Analyzer of 1950.